digitallawyer/openlegaldictionary/_definitions/bona-2.md

 ---
 title: Bona
 permalink: "/definitions/bona-2.html"
 body: Lat adj.
 Good.
-Used ln nnmer-ous legal phrases of which the following are the principal
+Used in nnmer-ous legal phrases of which the following are the principal
 published_at: '2018-07-07'
 layout: post